- Lead time has a definition and has different categories.

 The Definition of Effective Lead Time

-Effective lead-time is the lead-time required in the particular circumstance.
 Effective lead time is only modeled if the category of supply planning software call multi-echelon planning is used.

 - Different demand levels, lead to different circumstances and different needs to move to a higher echelon in the supply network.